admin-shell-io/id/aas/3/0/RC01/README.md

  If ordered=false then the elements in the property collection are not ordered.
 If ordered=true then the elements in the collection are ordered.
 Default = false

  [http://admin-shell.io/aas/3/0/RC01/SubmodelElementCollection/ordered](http://admin-shell.io/aas/3/0/RC01/SubmodelElementCollection/ordered) The attribute ordered of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

+## SubmodelElementCollection/value
+ Submodel element contained in the collection.

+ [https://admin-shell.io/aas/3/0/RC01/SubmodelElementCollection/value](https://admin-shell.io/aas/3/0/RC01/SubmodelElementCollection/value)The attribute value of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 3.0RC01

 ## View
  Different views associated to the Administration Shell via the Submodels